kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ### Improved monitoring tutorials

-Based on the existing [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) Kyma example and its `cpu_temperature_celsius` custom metric we have created new unified monitoring tutorials.
-Use them to see how to apply monitoring tools in Kyma to manage application metrics.
+Based on the existing [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) Kyma example and its `cpu_temperature_celsius` custom metric, we have created unified monitoring tutorials.
+Thanks to them you can see how Kyma applies monitoring tools to manage application metrics.
 More specifically, these tutorials show how you can observe the custom metric's changing values, create a Grafana dashboard for the metric, and set up a corresponding alerting rule for it.

 Read these tutorials for more details: